Skip to main content

 The unit is an intensive finishing system with the capacity to house up to 70 cattle at one time, the cattle supplied to the beef unit are all home-produced from our dairy unit as the cattle are a dairy x beef breed (predominantly a British Blue sire), this reduces the risk of buying in diseases into our beef unit and adheres to the farm biosecurity policy.
 The beef calves join the unit once they have been weaned from the youngstock unit, usually in batches of five.
 They go on a transition diet of grass, maize, straw and a protein blend alongside weaner pellets until they have fully transitioned onto the beef Total Mixed Ration (TMR) diet.

-The practice of stocking the beef unit with home-produced beef calves, helps with our mission to reach net zero by 2030 as it allows the farm to produce beef with a low carbon footprint.
-The unit works closely with the environmental sustainability (ES) Farm Productivity group, the focus has been on improving the production efficiency of the unit by assessing the replacement of concentrates with silages in the diet and the effects of nutrition on the frame growth of cattle.
-The ES Farm Productivity group are also working on introducing Aberdeen Angus cross cattle into the unit to establish an outdoor finishing system, with the goal of evaluating the carbon footprint of both systems to determine which system has the lowest greenhouse gas emission output.
-More information on the work of the ES Farm Productivity group can be found on their page.
+The practice of stocking the beef unit with home-produced beef calves supports our mission to reach net zero by 2030, as it allows the farm to produce beef with a low carbon footprint.
+The unit works closely with academic staff specialising in animal productivity, and the focus has been on improving the production efficiency of the unit by assessing the replacement of concentrates with silages in the diet and the effects of nutrition on the frame growth of cattle.
+As an addition to this collaboration with academic staff, the unit has introduced Aberdeen Angus cross cattle in 2025 to establish an outdoor finishing system, the carbon footprint of both the indoor and outdoor systems will be conducted and evaluated annually.

-Some of the building in the beef unit are part of the Home Office licence facilities and as such we can carry out Home Office procedures under ASPA for beef research studies.
+Some of the buildings in the beef unit are part of the Home Office licence facilities, and as such, we can carry out Home Office procedures under ASPA for beef research studies.
 We also carry out many commercial studies which do not require work to be done under Home Office conditions.
-There is a cattle handling unit next to the beef unit which can be used to safely weigh and treat cattle when required.
-Most cattle are weighed on a weekly basis and the data is available for students to view and be used as a farm management tool, as the weights can be easily compared to the animal as all beef cattle have EID tags which is linked to a reader and wand to record data automatically.
+There is a cattle handling unit next to the beef unit, which can be used to safely weigh and treat cattle when required.
+Most cattle are weighed weekly, and the data is available for students to view and be used as a farm management tool, as the weights can be easily compared to the animal, as all beef cattle have EID tags, which are linked to a reader and a wand to record data automatically.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue without changing your settings, we'll assume that you are happy to receive all cookies on the website.
 However, you can change your cookie settings at any time.